favzqn/garden/content/agile.md

 **Personal Reflections**:

-- Agile promotes a dynamic and responsive approach to project management, enabling teams to deliver high-quality products that meet customer expectations.
+- Agile promotes a dynamic and responsive approach to project management, enabling teams to deliver high-[[quality]] products that meet customer expectations.
 - Emphasizing collaboration and continuous improvement fosters a productive and positive work environment.

 **References**: